Viren-Patil/TCP_Chatroom_GUI/README.md

 ## Snapshots of the application in use

-Enter your name that will be displayed to others in the chatroom
+Enter your name that will be displayed to others in the chatroom.

 <img src="snapshots/enter_name.png">

 Server terminal which shows who entered and who left the chat.

 <img src="snapshots/second_joined.png">

 Further pictures show the different features in the chat like being able to use some emojis and also able to view all the participants present in the chat.

 <img src="snapshots/1.png">
 <img src="snapshots/2.png">
 <img src="snapshots/3.png">